Want to follow along with this writing? Sign up Today, it's free and easy

 I love the concrete form of this poem, even if I am not very familiar with the style.
 Over all, I liked it! :)

-12 months ago Nina Roscoe said:
+over 1 year ago Nina Roscoe said:

 If this is to show the beauty and mechanics of life, as the description says, I think you missed out on the beauty a bit.
 However, it is a really interesting concept, to use the form to illustrate the mechanical side rather than just what you say.
 I don't think it's enough to only focus on that though; while there is something beautiful about mechanics, it isn't the only type of beauty.